evry-bergen/knative-workshop/labs/2-build/README.md

 ### Register secrets for Contianer Registry

-In order to push the container that is built from source to Docker Hub, register a secret in Kubernetes for authentication with Docker Hub.
+In order to push the container that is built from source to Google Contianer Registry, register a secret in Kubernetes for authentication with Google Contianer Registry.

 There are [detailed instructions][knative-build-auth] available, but these are the key steps: